5yutan5/PyQtDarkTheme/style/README.md

 ## Theme colors

-Default color maps for dark/light theme is in `colors/themes/{theme_name}.json`.
+Default color maps for dark/light theme are in `colors/themes/{theme_name}.json`.

 Colors that depend on specific colors like `background>textarea` adjust darkness, lightness and transparency.

-If you think it's best to use additional theme color id for more highly customizable, you need to edit `colors/themes/{theme_name}.json` and `colors/themes/validate.json` to add color id for specific widgets or components.
+If you think it's best to use additional theme colors id for more highly customizable, you need to edit `colors/themes/{theme_name}.json` and `colors/themes/validate.json` to add color id for specific widgets or components.

 ## Accent colors